paulocsanz/arraystring/README.md

 Fixed capacity stack based generic string

-Since rust doesn't have constant generics yet `typenum` is used to allow for generic arrays (U1 to U255)

 Can't outgrow initial capacity (defined at compile time), always occupies `capacity` `+ 1` bytes of memory

 *Doesn't allocate memory on the heap and never panics in release (all panic branches are stripped at compile time - except `Index`/`IndexMut` traits, since they are supposed to)*